North Central Regional Invasive Species and Climate Change Network

 Interested in what we do?
 Want to engage?

 As part of our commitment to integrating research with active practice, we will be hosting two Science Integration Workshops in the next two years.
-The 2022 Science Integration Workshop will be held in early spring and will convene researchers, managers, policymakers and other stakeholders to discuss the state of the region, a synthesis of existing research, and current management needs.
+We held the Spring 2022 Science Integration Workshop on April 6th-7th 2022.
 To receive updates on these workshop opportunities, please sign up for our listserv (see above) or contact Chelsea Nagy directly for more details.

 Chelsea is a terrestrial ecologist and biogeochemist with a PhD from Brown University in Ecology and Evolutionary Biology.
 She is the Program Manager for Earth Lab and works to identify strategic science initiatives, funding opportunities, and university and other (e.g., government, non-profit) partnerships.